hajarzaid/hajarzaid.github.io/blogs/blog2.md

 This upper bound is significant for understanding how networks handle representational drift.
 When neural activity evolves over time, whether through synaptic changes or adaptation, a Lipschitz-bounded readout guarantees that these internal shifts do not lead to disproportionate changes in the output.
 The system remains stable because it prevents small variations in internal states from being amplified unpredictably.

-Importantly, the goal is not to eliminate distortion entirely.
+The goal is not to eliminate distortion entirely.
 The key is to regulate it.
 A Lipschitz condition ensures that nearby representations in neural space remain nearby in behavioral output space.
 This preserves interpretability and consistency over time.

 Furthermore, Lipschitz continuity has implications for the spectral properties of the system, including robustness and generalization behavior.
 These connections are especially important in theoretical analyses of both deep learning and population coding in neuroscience, and merit further exploration in a future discussion.